 - (26:44) The ongoing role of AI and machine learning

-To learn more about IoT trends and technologies, read IoT Trends and Technology Predictions to Watch in 2023 and IoT-Related Predictions for 2023 and Beyond.
+To learn more about IoT trends and technologies, read IoT Trends and Technology Predictions to Watch in 2023.
 For the latest innovations from CCS Insight, follow them on Twitter at @ccsinsight and on LinkedIn.

 Christina Cardoza: Hello and welcome to the IoT Chat, where we explore the latest development in the Internet of Things.
 I’m your host, Christina Cardoza, Associate Editorial Director of insight.tech.
 And today we’re going to be looking at our crystal balls, and talking about IoT and technology trends we can expect over the next year and beyond with Martin Garner and Bola Rotibi from CCS Insight.
 But before we jump into this conversation, I want to get to know our guests a little bit more.
 Martin, I’ll start with you.
 Welcome back to the show.
 But for anybody who hasn’t listened to our past podcasts or webinars, please tell us more about yourself and the predictions we’re going to be talking about today.